+PROJECT BACKGROUND

-JOHN AND THOMAS CORRIDOR CROSSING IMPROVEMENTS FACT SHEET September 2017 PROJECT BACKGROUND We're making improvements along E John and E Thomas streets to increase visibility of people walking and biking at intersections without traffic signals.
-These improvements will enhance safety along this busy street served by King County Metro bus routes 8 and 10 and Sound Transit's Capitol Hill light rail station.
+This spring, we're making improvements along E John St, E Thomas St and E Olive Way to increase visibility of people walking and biking at intersections without traffic signals.
+These improvements will enhance safety along this busy corridor served by King County Metro bus routes 8 and 10 and Sound Transit's Capitol Hill light rail station.
 This project was selected by the Levy to Move Seattle Oversight Committee in 2016 for funding through the Seattle Department of Transportation's (SDOT) Neighborhood Street Fund (NSF) program.
 The NSF program funds projects requested by the community.

+PROJECT ELEMENTS

-PROJECT ELEMENTS - New curb bulbs-some concrete, and some painted with white plastic posts - New bus bulbs at some existing transit stops - New and improved ADA accessible curb ramps - New pedestrian crossing beacons and marked crosswalk at E John St and 10th Ave E Update!
+- New curb bulbs-some concrete, and some painted with white plastic posts - New bus bulbs at some existing transit stops - New and improved ADA accessible curb ramps - New pedestrian crossing beacons and marked crosswalk at E John St and 10th Ave E

+Update!
 We've added to the project a future bus bulb at Summit Ave E and E Olive Way to help move buses faster and more reliably.
-PROJECT BENEFITS - Increased pedestrian and bicyclist visibility - Shortened crossing distances at intersections PROJECT COORDINATION Throughout the life of the project, we'll coordinate with the King County Metro Route 8 Improvement project, our neighborhood greenway program, and with the new development at the Capitol Hill light rail station at E John St and 10th Ave E.
+When the project is complete, eastbound E Olive Way will be permanently reduced to one lane in this segment of road.